Indian Meal Planning 101

 Let’s begin with planning first.

-1. Create categories such as dals, biryanis, pulses, curries, side dishes, rice dishes, and one-pot meals.
+1. Start by categorizing – think dals, biryanis, pulses, curries, side dishes, rice dishes, and one-pot meals.
 Add your family’s favorite recipes under each category.

 2. Assign a theme for each day of the week.
-Use the categories above to pick a theme and then for each day, pick one recipe from that category.
-For example –
+Use the categories above to pick a theme, and then, for each day, pick one recipe from that category.
+Here’s an example of a 7-day Indian meal plan.

-3. Load your meals into a meal planning software such as Prepear (affiliate link) and generate your grocery list or you can grab my 4-week meal plan.
-The other option is to use an Excel meal planning template and manually fill it in each week.
+3. Load your meals into meal planning software such as Prepear (affiliate link) and generate your grocery list, or you can grab my 4-week meal plan.
+The other option is to use an Excel meal planning template and update it weekly.

-4. Check the ingredients against your pantry and make your final shopping list.
-Here’s a helpful article that will guide you on different ways to efficiently track your pantry items and create a grocery list.
+4. Make a shopping list – Make sure to check for existing ingredients in your pantry.
+Here’s a helpful article that will guide you on how to track your pantry items and create a grocery list efficiently.

 1. I like to meal plan once a month – it takes me less than 30 minutes using Prepear.
 Grab my 4-week meal plan from here.